 One of the biggest limitations of using eDNA metabarcoding to explore predator-prey dynamics is the inability to distinguish between different age classes (Hansen et al., 2018), as predators often preferentially target prey of certain sizes (Robinson et al., 2023; Visser et al., 2021).
 In particular, spawning events have been observed to increase the abundance of read counts retrieved in eDNA studies, but larval forms are unlikely to be suitable prey for piscivorous marine mammals (Di Muri et al., 2022; Ratcliffe et al., 2021).
 However, eDNA can provide information about where and when to carry out more intensive surveys to retrieve parameters such as the age-class structure of fishes present.
+New approaches using environmental RNA (eRNA), or characterization of DNA methylation patterns, show promise for determination of age class from environmental nucleic acids for both fish and cetaceans (Barratclough et al., 2024; Stevens & Parsley, 2023), meaning this limitation may soon be resolved.

-Similarly, abundance estimates of cetaceans are important to monitor trends in population sizes (Hammond et al., 2021), but we are unable to conclude from eDNA how many individual cetaceans were using the MPA and whether there was turnover of individuals across the season.
+Abundance estimates of cetaceans are important to monitor trends in population sizes (Hammond et al., 2021), but we are unable to conclude from eDNA how many individual cetaceans were using the MPA and whether there was turnover of individuals across the season.
 We only collected samples during one foraging season, but the number of minke whales visiting the area is known to vary interannually (Robinson et al., 2009), so it would be interesting to investigate broader interannual community changes and relate these to the number of minkes and environmental drivers.
-Changeable weather conditions further limited where samples could be collected, with less samples collected offshore from August onwards, and with more westerly samples collected in July compared to easterly samples in September/October (Figure 2).
+Changeable weather conditions further limited where samples could be collected, with less samples collected offshore from August onward, and with more westerly samples collected in July compared to easterly samples in September/October (Figure 2).
 These spatial differences could therefore have influenced the temporal signals retrieved, although samples collected <2.5 km offshore were all very similar in their community composition, so we believe this had minimal impact on the temporal trends observed.
 Future work could be targeted to extend the sampling area outside of the MPA in order to evaluate the informativeness of eDNA for tracking the effectiveness of management actions within the MPA (Dunham et al., 2020).
-Extending eDNA monitoring to other UK MPAs designated for cetaceans, and to areas subject to current and future industrial activity, e.g. offshore windfarms (Isaksson et al., 2023), would be informative for comparing and contrasting their respective community compositions, as well as building the foundation of long term eDNA datasets that could contribute to tracking ecosystem changes due to climate warming.
+Extending eDNA monitoring to other UK MPAs designated for cetaceans, and to areas subject to current and future industrial activity, for example, offshore windfarms (Isaksson et al., 2023), would be informative for comparing and contrasting their respective community compositions, as well as building the foundation of long-term eDNA datasets that could contribute to tracking ecosystem changes due to climate warming.